dtomlinson91/viboko-blog/docs/src/posts/2023/10/difference-between-mod-use-rust.md

 When creating modules and submodules you use `mod` to declare them so you can utilise them in your crate.
 This can be confusing, why not simply use use?

 In Rust a module is simply a container for zero or more items.
 It’s a way of grouping items together in a logical way so that your module is easy to navigate.

+When you use `mod` you are creating the path where your item is located.
+This path can then be used with a `use` statement like above.

 Without using `mod` you couldn't use `use` from another file.
 Take the following example: